Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Mooney had 36 receiving yards in one career matchup against the Giants, 16.5 fewer than his receiving yards prop bet over/under for Sunday's game (52.5).
+- Mooney put up 36 receiving yards in his one career matchup against the Giants, 16.5 fewer than his over/under for Sunday's game.

-- Mooney caught a touchdown pass in that contest against the Giants.
+- Mooney caught a touchdown pass in that matchup against the Giants.

-- The 250.1 yards per game the Giants are conceding through the air makes them the NFL's 16th-ranked pass defense.
+- The 250.1 yards per game the Giants are allowing through the air makes them the NFL's 16th-ranked pass defense.

-- With 26 passing TDs conceded this year, the Giants defense is ranked 24th in the league.
+- The Giants have given up 26 passing TDs this season (1.7 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- Mooney put together a 57-yard performance against the Seahawks last week on five catches while being targeted nine times.
+- In last week's matchup with the Seahawks, Mooney caught five passes for 57 yards while being targeted nine times.

-- Mooney's stat line during his last three games includes 11 grabs for 139 yards.
-He put up 46.3 yards per game, and was targeted 21 times.
+- Mooney's 11 receptions over his last three outings have turned into 139 yards (46.3 ypg).
+He's been targeted 21 times.

 Mooney's Chicago Teammates